ansible/lightbulb/tools/aws_lab_setup/README.md

         git clone https://github.com/ansible/lightbulb.git
         cd lightbulb/tools/aws_lab_setup

+### Steps To Provision the Lab Environments

+1. Update your current installation of the lightbulb repo

 1. Define the following variables, either in a file passed in using `-e @extra_vars.yml` or directly in a `vars` section in `aws_lab_setup\infra-aws.yml`: